Twentysix26/Red-Docs/red/red_cog_approved_repos.md

 ---
 This page lists all of the approved cog repositories for Red.

-{{site.data.alerts.warning}}These repositories are community made.
+{% include callout.html content="**Warning**: These repositories are community made.
 We have no say over what goes into them.
-The author of Red and the contributors are not responsible for any damage caused by 3rd party cogs.{{site.data.alerts.end}}
+The author of Red and the contributors are not responsible for any damage caused by 3rd party cogs." type="danger" %}

 ### Adding Repositoryies